DATES AND HOURS

 Downtown residents are encouraged to take advantage of the DASH “F” line to reach the USC campus.
 The DASH “F” line will operate on both days of the Festival of Books, from 10 a.m. to 5 p.m. each day.
 DASH shuttles will pick up every 20 minutes at all “F” line stops.
 Fare is 50 cents.
 For a list of DASH “F” line stops, visit www.ladottransit.com/dash and select “Downtown F.”

-A limited amount of tickets for each Conversation, while supplies last, will also be distributed on-site at the Festival of Books ticketing booth on the same day of the Conversation.
-No service charge will apply for tickets claimed on site at the festival.
-The festival ticketing booth will open at 9 a.m. on each day of the festival.
+A limited amount of tickets for each Conversation, while supplies last, are also distributed at the festival ticketing booth — free of service charges.
+The booth will open at 9 a.m. on each day of the festival.

 The Los Angeles Times Festival of Books began in 1996 with a simple goal: to bring together the people who create books with the people who love to read them.
 The festival was an immediate success and has evolved to include live bands, poetry readings, chef demos, cultural entertainment and artists creating their work on-site.
 There’s also a photography exhibit, film screenings followed by Q&A’s and discussion panels on some of today’s hottest topics.